 - 497. Lack of space would be a legitimate reason to refuse access to the CLS per Section 69(3)(a) of the ICT Act and Regulation 4(3)(a) of the Regulations.
 However, this assumes Flow's need for the remaining space is based on "reasonably anticipated requirements." - 498.
 It also assumes Flow is not imposing conditions for access (such as a cage and meet-meroom) that are unreasonable and require more space than necessary to accommodate the request. - 499.
 Office staff concluded following its 07 August 2019 visit to the CLS that - 500.
-Flow disputed this, noting - 501.
-However, the only concrete example Flow provided for needing the unused space was for [Flow response to the 03 February 2021 RFI #28a].
+Flow disputed this, noting - However, the only concrete example Flow provided for needing the unused space was for [Flow response to the 03 February 2021 RFI #28a].
 The is located in the Maya-1 equipment room.
 To the extent that the need for space for capacity expansion and new SLTEs is also a "reasonably anticipated requirement," per Section 69(3)(a) of the ICT Act and Regulation 4(3)(b) of the Regulations, it is important to note that these also would be located in the Maya-1 equipment room.

-- 502. Flow did not provide specific evidence regarding the need for the unused space in the other rooms in the building, particularly and the space were not feasible because and the space of the space - 503.
-Noting that Office staff found that easily be addressed by installing a dedicated co-location rack in either of these two rooms.
+- Flow did not provide specific evidence regarding the need for the unused space in the other rooms in the building, particularly only stated that those spaces were not feasible because - 503.
+Noting that Office staff found that could easily be addressed by installing a dedicated co-location rack in either of these two rooms. - 504.
+Flow did not argue that it needed the space in the remaining rooms